PeterT1000/trackrad2025/README.md

 - A number of miscellaneous **scripts** (`scripts/`) and **images/assets** (`images/`)

-## Timeline
+## (Preliminary) Timeline

-This final time
+- Challenge website open: 15/12/2024
+- Release training cases: 15/03/2025
+- Start of challenge - Training phase: 15/03/2025 - 15/08/2025
+- Preliminary testing phase (10 submissions per team): 01/06/2025 - 15/08/2025
+- Advertisement of the challenge at ESTRO 2025: 04/05/2025
+- Testing phase (2 submissions per team): 16/07/2023 - 15/08/2023
+- Deadline for algorithm information form and LNCS format algorithm description: 01/09/2025
+- Announcements and invitation to present: 09/09/2025
+- Post-challenge phase: submission possible for a couple of years

 ## 🎯 Background

 The use of magnetic resonance imaging (MRI) to visualize and characterize motion is becoming increasingly important in the treatment of cancer patients, especially in radiotherapy.
-For tumors affected by respiratory motion, motion management is crucial to ensure a high radiation dose to the tumor while sparing neighboring organs.
-The recent development of MRI-guided radiotherapy, based on hybrid MRI-linear accelerator (linac) systems \[[Keall et al., 2022](https://www.nature.com/articles/s41571-022-00631-3)\], called MRI-linacs, offers the possibility to adapt to changes in tumor position during treatment.
-2D cine-MRI (a time-resolved sequence of 2D images continuously acquired a the same location) allows real-time tumor motion visualization and allows closely following the tumor with the radiation beam but requires tumor segmentation on all time-resolved frames.
-This needs to be done in real-time, with high accuracy and robustness to ensure the sparing of critical organs.
-Currently, clinically available solutions rely on conventional deformable image registration (DIR) to propagate contours from a labeled frame or on template matching and struggle with large non-rigid motion.
-This limits treatment to beam gating, where the beam is turned off for large motion.
+For tumors affected by it, motion management is crucial to ensure a high radiation dose to the tumor while sparing neighboring organs.
+The recent development of MRI-guided radiotherapy with hybrid MRI-linear accelerator (linac) systems \[[Keall et al., 2022](https://www.nature.com/articles/s41571-022-00631-3)\], called MRI-linacs, offers the possibility to adapt to changes in tumor position during treatment.
+2D cine-MRI (a time-resolved sequence of 2D images continuously acquired a the same location) allows real-time tumor motion visualization and closely following the tumor with the radiation beam, but requires automated tumor segmentation/tracking.
+This needs to be done in real-time, with high accuracy and robustness.
+Currently, clinically available solutions rely on conventional deformable image registration (DIR) or on template matching.
+These methods struggle with large non-rigid motion, limiting application to beam gating.

 The fast inference of artificial intelligence (AI) methods, obtained by shifting computation time to the training phase, is promising for this task \[[Lombardo et al., 2024](https://www.thegreenjournal.com/article/S0167-8140(23)89864-4/abstract)\].

-TrackRAD2025 will impact the field of MRI-guided radiotherapy by providing cine-MRI data from multiple MRI-linac institutions to test competitive real-time tumor tracking methods based on a unified platform for comparison.
+TrackRAD2025 aims to advance MRI-guided radiotherapy by providing cine-MRI data from multiple institutions to evaluate real-time tumor tracking methods on a unified platform.

 ## Dataset